-A test track of 1000 mtrs. in length covered & fenced should be provided beside workshop in the depot.
+A straight test track of 1000 mtrs. in length covered & fenced should be provided beside workshop in the depot along with C-Type buffer stop.
 It shall be equipped with signaling equipments (ATP/ATO).
 It shall be used for the commissioning of the new trains, their trials and testing of the trains after the IOH and POH.
 Entry into the test track shall be planned for a 8- Car train.
 In compliance to safety norms, the boundary of the track shall be completely fenced to prevent unauthorized trespassing across or along the track.